OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Trust is….md

 Trust is foundational, specific, built over time, indirect, emergent, transitive, contagious, fragile and complicated.
 Let’s look at each in turn.

 **Foundational**: We are social creatures.
-We wouldn’t make it very far without others.
-Our brains have been overtaken by a narrative that life is nasty, brutish and short, and that if only we all pursue our greedy self-interest, an invisible hand will guide the larger economy to an equilibrium.
-It’s all hogwash.
+We wouldn’t make it very far without other humans.
+Many of our brains have been overtaken by a narrative that life is nasty, brutish and short, and that if only we all pursue our greedy self-interest, an invisible hand will guide the larger economy to an equilibrium.
+That’s all hogwash.

 We are social creatures, born to learn and cooperate.
+The invisible hand is a convenient fiction, invented to make an unstable system seem more stable.
 Trust is the catalyst that enables that cooperation.

 **Specific**: For example, I would trust my friend David Reed with my vote on any issue in the realm of telecommunications.
 He could confidently vote my proxy in that domain.
 But I have no idea if I could trust him to cook a dinner for 20 people.